-As the long-weekend approaches South Africans are in lockdown no doubt trying to find creative ways to keep themselves entertained.
-With this in mind, here are some ideas to celebrate family day the lockdown way.
+As the long weekend approaches, South Africans are in lockdown no doubt trying to find creative ways to keep themselves entertained.
+With this in mind, here are some ideas to celebrate Family Day the lockdown way.

 Video chat platforms like Zoom, Facetime and House Party are all great tools to remain connected with family, loved ones and friends.
 So, why not use the long weekend to host a couple of themed dinner parties with delicious food, company and upcycled décor.

-Add some true South African spirit into your virtual themed party with these delicious Rhodes Quality recipes: vegie bunny chow, boerewors and mash with chakalaka and Cape Malay style pickled fish – three proudly SA dishes with some crafty suggestions of ways to use your leftover tin cans.
+Add some true South African spirit into your virtual themed party with these delicious Rhodes Quality recipes: veggie bunny chow, boerewors and mash with chakalaka and Cape Malay style pickled fish – three proudly SA dishes with some crafty suggestions of ways to use your leftover tin cans.

 Boerewors and Mash with Chakalaka